LENAX/quant-research/data-sync-tool/docs/detailed_design.md

 # Data Sync Tool

-Data sync tool aims at providing a convenient way of managing and syncing data sources like Tushare and Quandl.
-This tool provides automatic data set synchronization.
-You can configure this tool to adapt to your local storage, such as file system, database, etc.
+Data sync tool aims at providing a convenient way of managing and syncing remote data sources like Tushare and Quandl.
+This tool allows you to create a local copy of the remote data source, validating the quality of the data, and manage the local storage of the data fetched from remote data sources.

+核心：远程数据源的取、验、存

+## Features

+1. Convenient Data Source Management
+   1. You can add new data source by providing the url to its documentation page.
+This tool will try to figure out the metadata by parsing the page and automatically create new data source.
+   2. You can decide whether enabling synchronization for each data set
+   3. You can preview the data of the data source
+   4. Your localized data will always be in sync with the remote, even if they updated the schema
+   5. This tool will ensure the quality of the localized data.
+If there is anything wrong or missing, you will be notified.
+2. Automatic Synchronization
+   1. Once you configured the data source, this tool will make sure the data are in sync
+   2. The process of synchronization is highly parallelized up to the limit of the remote data source.
+3. Local storage configuration
+   1. You can decide where to store the data.
+   2. You can even store data in different format and to different location.
+You can store it in the filesystem, a database, object storage.
+You don't even have to store it on your local machine.
+It can be elsewhere like your cloud server.

 ## Architecture